cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 \end{equation}

-$\phi$ is considered to be a scalar between zero and one that expresses pore fluid pressure as a fraction of total pressure (the mean of the eigenvalues of $S$) at each point on the fault. $\mu$ is the coefficient of static friction and is considered constant along the fault.
+$\phi$ is considered to be a scalar between zero and one that expresses pore fluid pressure as a fraction of total pressure (the mean of the main diagonal of $S$) at each point on the fault. $\mu$ is the coefficient of static friction and is considered constant along the fault.